Asish7980/Employment_Management_System/README.md

 # 🧑‍💼 Employee Management System

-A Full-Stack Employment Management System developed as part of the **PRODIGY_FS_02** project.
-This application allows administrators to manage employee records through a user-friendly interface with support for CRUD operations, pagination, search, and CSV export functionality.
+A Full-Stack Employment Management System this application allows administrators to manage employee records through a user-friendly interface with support for CRUD operations, pagination, search, and CSV export functionality.

 ## 🔧 Tech Stack